AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="extended-css-selectors"></a>
 ### Extended CSS selectors

 CSS 3.0 is not always enough to block ads.
-To solve this problem Adguard extends CSS capabilities by adding support for the new pseudo-elements.
+To solve this problem AdGuard extends CSS capabilities by adding support for the new pseudo-elements.
 To use extended CSS selectors we have developed a separate open source [module](https://github.com/AdguardTeam/ExtendedCss).

 > #### Backward compatibility
 > In common filters we use so-called backward compatible syntax.
-The thing is, extended pseudo-classes can break cosmetic rules in previous versions of Adguard or in other ad blockers that do not support extended CSS.
+The thing is, extended pseudo-classes can break cosmetic rules in previous versions of AdGuard or in other ad blockers that do not support extended CSS.
 For example, instead of pseudo-class `:has(selector)` it is possible to use `[-ext-has="selector"]` attribute.

 > #### Application area
 > Extended selectors can be used in any cosmetic rule, whether they are [element hiding rules](#cosmetic-elemhide-rules) or [CSS rules](#cosmetic-css-rules).